Dallinger/Dallinger/docs/source/command_line_utility.rst

 hits
 ^^^^

-List all MTurk HITs for a dallinger app.
-A required ``--app <app>`` parameter specifies the experiment by its id.
-An optional ``--sandbox`` flag indicates to look for HITs in the MTurk sandbox.
+List all MTurk HITs for your account based on your dallinger AWS configuration, or for a specific dallinger experiment by ID.

+By default, all your HITs will be displayed for either the MTurk sandbox (if the ``--sandbox`` flag is set) or production environment.
+To limit the output to HITs associated with a Dallinger experiment, specify the full experiment ID with the ``--app <app>`` flag.

 expire
 ^^^^^^

-Expire all MTurk HITs for a dallinger app.
+Expire (set to status ``Reviewable``) all MTurk HITs for a dallinger app.

 A required ``--app <app>`` parameter specifies the experiment by its id.
 An optional ``--sandbox`` flag indicates to look for HITs in the MTurk sandbox.

 extend_mturk_hit
 ^^^^^^^^^^^^^^^^